wp-plugins/gator-cache/readme.txt

 == Description ==

-Gator Cache is an easy to use page cache for Wordpress.
-Your cache will be automatically updated when your posts, pages and selected custom post types are updated.
+Gator Cache is a better, stronger, faster page cache for Wordpress.
+Once installed, it automatically updates new content in your cache.
 Key features are as follows:

 *   Greatly increases site performance by adding a page cache
 *   Automatic update of cache when content is published or updated
 *   Automatic update of cache when comments are approved
+*   Compatible with Woocommerce, will not cache mini-cart in page
+*   Compatible with bbPress, updates when topics, replies, etc are added
 *   Posts can be cached for logged-in Wordpress users by role.
 You can cache pages for Subscribers, Customers or other roles while skipping the cache for Administrators.
-*   Easy to use Admin Menu
-*   Compatible with Woocommerce, will not cache mini-cart in page
-*   Compatible with Apache and Nginx
+*   Http caching supported with Apache and Nginx

 == Screenshots ==